mdalomgeer/mdalomgeer.github.io/misc.md

 Reading is a consistent part of my routine.
 My interests include history, fiction, historical fiction, detective fiction, and public sociology.
 I keep a yearly list of books I enjoyed.
 The list reflects personal interests rather than formal evaluation and helps me track how my reading evolves over time.

-### Places I Have Visited

-I enjoy traveling and exploring places with strong cultural, historical, and urban character.
-Below is a snapshot of places I have visited over the years.

-**2015**

-• India: Kolkata, Agra, Delhi, Shimla, Manali

-**2019**

-• Japan: Osaka, Kyoto, Namba, Nara, Kobe

-**2022**

-• United States:
-  - Maryland
-  - Pennsylvania
-  - New Jersey
-  - West Virginia
-  - New York and New York City
-  - Washington DC
-  - Virginia
-  - Florida: Miami, Key West
-  - Delaware

 ### Books I enjoyed

 These books align with classic literature, psychological depth, moral inquiry, history, and intellectually driven thrillers.